hackngit/shapeshifters/README.md

-# shapeshifters
+# Shapeshifters
-The repo for node, npm, processing and twitterbots
+The repo for node, npm, processing and twitterbots.